 Footwear and accessories

 Purchased some cute lightweight shoes such as Skechers (this is not an endorsement).
 Find one pair that is suited for most pant styles and one dressier pair can be worn with a skirt or dress.
-For warm weather destinations, of course pack a pair of sandals.
+For warm weather destinations, of course, pack a pair of sandals.

 A word about accessories.
 They are a fantastic way to change your look without adding a lot of bulk to your luggage.
-Carry scarfs that can be worn around your neck, tied around your waste as a sarong, draped over the shoulders as a shawl.
+Carry scarfs that can be worn around your neck, tied around your waist as a sarong, draped over the shoulders as a shawl.
 Scarfs also give a stylish put-together look to most outfits.
 Additionally, pack a few classic and versatile pieces of jewelry.
 And don’t forget a crushable hat.

 Finally, if there is any magic to packing and keeping some style, this is it: wear all the heaviest items: a second pair of jeans, a sweater, a second jacket or if the first doesn’t fit in the luggage, wear it.
 If you want tennis shoes or boots on the trip, wear them.
 This helps keep both the bulk and the weight of your bag down.